john-paul-ruf/my-nft-gen/README.md

 2. Install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 3. Navigate to the root directory of the project, open a terminal
 4. From terminal, run the command: npm install
-3. From terminal, run the command: node 'src/index.js'
+3. From terminal, run the command: npm run make-me-a-pretty
 4. Wait for output.
 Time is dependent on effects, number of frames, and output image resolution
    1. estimated time remaining is available after first frame is processed